 Makes 75.4 ounces.

-2) After ingredients have been held for the appropriate temp/time slowly incorporate your water ingredients into the oil ingredients while stirring continuously.
+- After Water Phase ingredients have been held for the appropriate temp/time, weigh the pan and add enough of the distilled water that you heated and held separately to bring it back up to its original weight.
+Then slowly incorporate your water ingredients into the oil ingredients while stirring continuously.

 Some Notes on This Recipe